ougabriel/ougabriel-devops-stage-2/README.md

 ![image](https://github.com/ougabriel/ougabriel-devops-stage-2/assets/34310658/ca03f7b5-0a0d-4e34-b14c-f25d9309d416)

 Next, we have to make the backend server to be open to all traffic connections, which is `0.0.0.0`.
-This will enable the backend to become accessible on all available network interface or IPs
+This will enable the backend to become accessible on all available network interface or IPs.
+The backend will listen for traffic coming from the frontend on port `8000`
 ```bash
 poetry run uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
 ```